WealthStone Inc. Acquires 67 Shares of Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN)

 Several other institutional investors have also modified their holdings of the stock.
 Alpine Global Management LLC grew its stake in shares of Alexion Pharmaceuticals by 3,251.1% in the first quarter.
 Alpine Global Management LLC now owns 167,557 shares of the biopharmaceutical company’s stock worth $25,621,000 after purchasing an additional 162,557 shares during the last quarter.
 Quinn Opportunity Partners LLC boosted its position in Alexion Pharmaceuticals by 37.6% during the first quarter.
 Quinn Opportunity Partners LLC now owns 133,511 shares of the biopharmaceutical company’s stock valued at $20,415,000 after acquiring an additional 36,511 shares during the last quarter.
 Lido Advisors LLC boosted its position in Alexion Pharmaceuticals by 8.4% during the first quarter.
 Lido Advisors LLC now owns 1,776 shares of the biopharmaceutical company’s stock valued at $272,000 after acquiring an additional 137 shares during the last quarter.
 Principal Street Partners LLC boosted its position in Alexion Pharmaceuticals by 59.4% during the first quarter.
 Principal Street Partners LLC now owns 17,921 shares of the biopharmaceutical company’s stock valued at $2,740,000 after acquiring an additional 6,678 shares during the last quarter.
 Finally, Healthcare of Ontario Pension Plan Trust Fund bought a new stake in Alexion Pharmaceuticals during the first quarter valued at $92,985,000.
 83.19% of the stock is currently owned by institutional investors.

 A number of analysts have commented on ALXN shares.
 Credit Suisse Group started coverage on shares of Alexion Pharmaceuticals in a research report on Monday, April 26th.
 They set a “neutral” rating and a $190.00 price target on the stock.
-Oppenheimer raised shares of Alexion Pharmaceuticals from a “market perform” rating to an “outperform” rating and set a $205.00 price target on the stock in a research report on Wednesday, May 5th.
-Finally, SVB Leerink upped their price objective on shares of Alexion Pharmaceuticals from $156.00 to $173.00 and gave the company a “market perform” rating in a report on Monday, May 3rd.
+SVB Leerink upped their price objective on shares of Alexion Pharmaceuticals from $156.00 to $173.00 and gave the company a “market perform” rating in a report on Monday, May 3rd.
+Finally, Oppenheimer upgraded shares of Alexion Pharmaceuticals from a “market perform” rating to an “outperform” rating and set a $205.00 price objective on the stock in a report on Wednesday, May 5th.
 Fifteen investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
 Alexion Pharmaceuticals has an average rating of “Hold” and a consensus target price of $159.32.

-Alexion Pharmaceuticals (NASDAQ:ALXN) last posted its quarterly earnings data on Thursday, April 29th.
-The biopharmaceutical company reported $3.52 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $3.16 by $0.36.
-The firm had revenue of $1.64 billion during the quarter, compared to analyst estimates of $1.58 billion.
+Alexion Pharmaceuticals (NASDAQ:ALXN) last released its earnings results on Thursday, April 29th.
+The biopharmaceutical company reported $3.52 earnings per share for the quarter, beating the Zacks’ consensus estimate of $3.16 by $0.36.
 Alexion Pharmaceuticals had a net margin of 10.89% and a return on equity of 23.43%.
-The company’s revenue for the quarter was up 13.3% on a year-over-year basis.
-During the same quarter last year, the business posted $3.22 EPS.
-Sell-side analysts predict that Alexion Pharmaceuticals, Inc. will post 12.84 earnings per share for the current fiscal year.
+The firm had revenue of $1.64 billion during the quarter, compared to the consensus estimate of $1.58 billion.
+During the same period in the prior year, the firm earned $3.22 EPS.
+The company’s revenue was up 13.3% compared to the same quarter last year.
+Analysts expect that Alexion Pharmaceuticals, Inc. will post 12.84 earnings per share for the current year.

 Alexion Pharmaceuticals Company Profile